 5) Vitamin D Supplements

-Vitamin D is essential for healthy skin, and many people are deficient in this vitamin.
-Vitamin D is needed to create new skin cells and promote healing.
-It can also help to reduce the symptoms of eczema by reducing the amount of inflammation in the body.
-Deficiency in vitamin D has been linked to many serious health conditions, including eczema.
+Vitamin D is essential to healthy skin, yet many people lack sufficient levels.
+Vitamin D helps create new cells and speed healing, as well as reduce symptoms associated with eczema by decreasing inflammation levels in the body.
+A deficiency has been linked to many serious health conditions including eczema.

 Also Read- Best 10 ways To Heal Burned Skin from Bleach